apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple’s Crushing iPad Ad Trashed By Hugh Grant, Justine Bateman & Almost Everyone Else**
+**United Launch Alliance delays the first crewed Boeing Starliner launch**

-You can read more about it [here](http://deadline.com/2024/05/ipad-ad-backlash-crushinghugh-grant-justine-bateman-1235909002/).
+You can read more about it [here](https://www.teslarati.com/united-launch-alliance-delays-first-crewed-boeing-starliner-launch/).

 ## Requirements
 - Python 3.8